aodn/utilities/pipeline/talend_test/README.md

 ...
 ```

+## Deleting files

+The DELETE action can take either a `file` or a `path` as a parameter.

+- `file` specifies a single file to delete.
+- `path` specifies a directory in which _all files will be deleted_

 ## Notes

 - Running a test first removes pipeline/harvest logs.
 This is needed so that the playbook can perform a `wait` action and detect when processing has completed.